-Petitioning to Waive Required Classes: A letter should be written from the student, through the Research Advisor to the Assistant Dean of Graduate Studies and delivered to the School of Medicine-Office of Graduate Studies (8447 Riverside Pkwy, Suite 1000, Bryan, TX 77807).
+V. Petitioning to Waive Required Classes

+A letter should be written from the student, through the Research Advisor to the Assistant Dean of Graduate Studies and delivered to the School of Medicine-Office of Graduate Studies (8447 Riverside Pkwy, Suite 1000, Bryan, TX 77807) (med-msciphd@tamu.edu).